Last updated Sept. 7, 2020

 Interestingly, the wife of Muhammad V remained behind with her father Ismail when her husband fled the city of Granada.
 No one knows why, but the conspirators Maryam and Muhammad the Red did show great favor to Prince Ismail, granting him the large house Ibn al-Khatib once owned.
 When the new Sultan ascended the throne, he also arranged for the official dissolution of his brother’s marriage and in turn, Ismail II wed his sister-in-law.
 There are no children noted from this short-lived union.
 Of the marriage, we are dependent on Ibn al-Khatib’s account, ‘Isma'il II had Muhammad V’s marriage with his cousin annulled by means of a divorce and married the cousin himself.
-He installed his uncle and father-in-law in what had been the house known as the “casa de los marmoles” of Ibn al-Khatib, in the Alhambra and transferred them there with great pomp in the presence of the new sultan's mother Maryam, and her friends.’
+He installed his uncle and father-in-law in what had been the house known as the “casa de los ” of Ibn al-Khatib, in Alhambra complex and transferred them there with great pomp in the presence of the new sultan's mother Maryam, and her friends.’

 I don’t know the personal relationship between Ismail II and Muhammad V; the antagonism I've extrapolated is based on reference to Yusuf I’s favoritism of Ismail II.
 History doesn't record Ismail’s personal feelings and choice to marry his former sister-in-law.